Tool definitions and calls¶

 | Force or restrict the choice | StreamOptions.ProtocolOptions |

-A ToolDefinition is just Name, Description, and a Parameters JSON Schema.
+A ToolDefinition contains Name, Description, a Parameters JSON Schema,

 A ToolCall the model returns carries an ID, a Name, and decoded